Residential – Information for Parents

 - We will provide your child with unique piece of clothing (e.g. lanyard, bag) which they must wear when out on excursion.
 This is to make sure they are easily recognisable to leaders whilst in public places.

 Students will go on three excursions in a two week stay.
-Everyone will visit London plus two from the below list depending on which week the attend:
+During a two week stay everyone usually will visit London plus two from the below list depending on which week the attend:

 - Windsor Castle